-[Second Schedule inserted by No. 64 of 1977 s.
+[Second Schedule inserted: No. 64 of 1977 s.
 5.]

-Third Schedule
+Third Schedule — Third Variation Agreement

+[s.
+2]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made the 8th day of May, 1979 BETWEEN THE HONOURABLE SIR CHARLES WALTER MICHAEL COURT, K.C.M.G., O.B.E., M.L.A., Premier of the State of Western Australia acting for and on behalf of the said State and its instrumentalities (hereinafter called “the State”) of the first part AGNEW CLOUGH LIMITED a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street, Perth (hereinafter called “the Company” which expression will include its successors and permitted assigns) of the second part and MT.
 DEMPSTER MINING PTY.
 LTD. a company incorporated under the Companies Act 1961 of the said State and having its registered office therein at 22 Mount Street, Perth (hereinafter called “Mt.
 Dempster” which expression will include its successors and assigns) of the third part.

 WHEREAS: